Three reasons to consider using a 401(k) compliance calendar to build your practice

 - Fourth-quarter duties include self-correcting any plan-qualification defects, completing notices and plan amendments for safe harbor plans, and correcting any 410(b) or 401(a) testing failures.

 Of course, there are plenty more tasks involved than what we’ve outlined here.
-Taking something complex—like compliance duties—and plotting it out in something structured (e.g., a calendar) can help prove your value to your clients.
-Then, you can keep in touch with brief updates throughout the year, helping your clients understand all that goes into keeping their plan in compliance.
+Taking something complex—such as compliance duties—and plotting it out in something structured (e.g., a calendar) can help prove your value to your clients.
+You can keep in touch with brief updates throughout the year, helping your clients understand all that goes into keeping their plan in compliance.
 This aligns not only with one of their most important priorities, but with one of yours—ensuring you get the recognition, credit, and new opportunities you deserve.

 1 “Retirement PlanScape,” Cogent Wealth Reports, May 2018.